cjsatuforc/SPLGroundControl/README.md

 Currently SPLGroundControl supports one GCS client connection at a time.

-## SPLStream and SPLTracks
+## SPL Stream and SPL Tracks

-SPLStream and SPLTracks web services provide a solution for storing and visualizing data reported by SPLRadioRoom.
-See [SPLStream and SPLTracks wiki page](https://github.com/envirover/SPLGroundControl/wiki/SPLStream-and-SPLTracks-Web-Services) for more information on deployment and use of these web services.
+SPL Stream and SPL Tracks web services provide a solution for storing and visualizing data reported by SPL RadioRoom.
+See [Envirover docs](http://envirover.com/docs/spltracks-aws.html) for more information about installation and use of these web services.

 ## Issues